| The week of the Rescue Attempt an Admiral came to our ship to brief us on coming events. The Rescue Attempt was still secret,

 highly publicized in Iran, and might have caused Americans to be harmed in retaliation.
 News from Iran had already indicated

 Khomeini's intent to have the hostages tried as spies.
-President Carter ordered the Pentagon to prepare a contingency

 plan for military action to rescue the hostages.
 The greatest problem was the inaccessibility of the American embassy